 A: Women have joked for a long time that the male brain is pretty similar to a lizard brain.
 In fact, sexuality comes from the deep part of our brain that we do call the reptilian brain.
 The fascinating thing about human sexuality is this interface of primal, biological urges with thoughts, reason and culture.

 Q: Can you describe your practice at Men’s Health Boston treatment centre?

 A: I’m a specialist in what I call guy stuff.
-For 25 years I’ve been seeing men around their most intimate issues, sexual issues, reproductive issues and along the way have made a specialty out of low testosterone for men.
+For over 25 years I’ve been seeing men around their most intimate issues, sexual issues, reproductive issues and along the way have made a specialty out of low testosterone for men.
 There’s a huge part of this about how the guy sees himself as a person, how his sense of masculinity is affected by these difficulties.

 Q: Women of the 1970s had books like Our Bodies, Ourselves as a sexual owner’s manual.
 Men had what?
 Playboy and Penthouse?

 A: Guys really have a problem, which is they don’t tend to talk much among themselves about what’s true, in the way women support each other in their personal issues.
 It would be very easy for people to think we know everything there is to know about sex because we’re surrounded by it.
 Stuff is so graphic now it’s unbelievable and yet what we don’t know about or talk about is the impact of sex and sexuality on how [men] feel about themselves and how it impacts relationships.

 Q: You say the sex research of Masters and Johnson messed up a generation of men.
 How?